 – Jeremy Rifkin

 This group quickly grew to more than 120 people from around the world, from teams based in Africa, Asia, Europe, North and South America.
 This decentralized community became known collectively as the Telos Launch Group (TLG).
-This group self-organized into multiple work groups with various focus and agendas from coding, development, security, hardware, outreach for exchange listing, public relations, marketing etc.
+This group self-organized into multiple work groups with various focuses and agendas including coding, development, security, hardware, outreach for exchange listing, public relations, and marketing.

 The goal was to launch a fully functioning public blockchain network with: